COVID-19 pandemic in New Brunswick: Government response

 On March 13, the provincial government announced that all New Brunswick schools would shut down until March 29.
 Daycares were not affected by the announcement at the time but were closed three days later.
 On March 16, the chief medical officer of health Dr. Jennifer Russell recommended that all public spaces and certain business should close starting on March 17.
 They are also asking restaurant owners to limit the number of customers to half of the capacity of their dining areas.
 Take-out orders, deliveries and drive-through services would be permitted.
 The government also announced that all non-essential government services will shut down until further notice.

 On March 19, the province declared a state of emergency.

 On July 3, the province along with the three other Atlantic provinces (Newfoundland and Labrador, Prince Edward Island and Nova Scotia) lifted travel restrictions among themselves to form the Atlantic Bubble, allowing residents within the four provinces to travel without self-isolate for 14 days.
-However, this was suspended in November.